Are you looking for the best WordPress mega menu plugins?

 Let’s get started:

-The best WordPress mega menu plugins for 2021
+The best WordPress mega menu plugins compared

 Unfortunately, there aren’t very many quality free mega menu plugins.
 So most of the entries on this “best of” list will skew premium.
 But with that being said, we did wrangle up at least one free option that you can play around with if your budget is tight.